Booth Display Guidelines

 Anti-Harassment Policy

-IFPA is dedicated to providing a harassment-free convention experience for every person regardless of gender, gender identity/expression, sexual orientation, disability, physical appearance, body size, race or religion.
-We do not tolerate harassment of convention attendees, exhibitors or vendors in any form.
+IFPA is dedicated to providing a harassment-free convention experience for every person regardless of gender, gender identity/expression, sexual orientation, disability, physical appearance, body size, race, or religion.
+We do not tolerate harassment of convention attendees, exhibitors, or vendors in any form.
 Participants violating these rules may be sanctioned or expelled from the convention, without a refund, at the discretion of the convention organizers.

 Harassment includes offensive verbal comments related to gender, gender identity/expression, sexual orientation, disability, physical appearance, body size, race, religion.
 It also prohibits sexually explicit images in public spaces, deliberate intimidation, stalking, following, harassment via photography or recording, sustained disruption of panels or other events, inappropriate physical contact, and unwelcome sexual attention.
 Participants asked to stop any harassing behavior are expected to comply immediately.